 While the injury or illness itself is stressful, especially because it puts a wrench in your long awaited trip, many travelers may not realize that health insurance works differently abroad.

-Many travelers may arrive at a medical facility and try to present their home country’s health insurance card, only to be met with the fact that your insurance is no good there.
+Many travelers may arrive at a medical facility and try to present their home country’s health insurance card, only to be met with the fact that their insurance is no good there.

 Can I Use My US Health Insurance in Another Country?